segmind/cral-docs/object-detection-contribute.md

 - load `tf.keras.Model` instance of `DetectorPro`
 - load weights into it via `model.load_weights()`, from the checkpoint file submitted as a deliverable in **section-1**
 - convert the model into prediction model(if required) into the **required prediction model structure as specified in section-0**.
-- predict on a set of test images for which bboxes have already been calculated.
+- predict on a set of test images from **chess-dataset** for which bboxes have already been calculated.

 After unittest have passed, merge requests should be raised, for mergeing the code into cral-dev.
 The ipynb notebook submitted in section 2 will be run, if it works end to end then the merge request will be accepted.